Not many people know the difference between a fog machine and a haze machine.

 Oil-based haze machines produce a thicker haze that can cling to surfaces as it dissipates, making it excellent for creating moods in large spaces such as ballrooms or concert halls.
 This option is more expensive but will last longer without the need for refilling during your event duration.

-A fog machine is also useful for theatrical productions like plays or movies where you want the audience’s attention on one particular area of the stage.
+A fogger is also useful for theatrical productions like plays or movies where you want the audience’s attention on one particular area of the stage.

 These machines are also used for haunted houses, Halloween attractions, long shoots where extras need to be added for scenes like war movies.
 They can create a mysterious, spooky atmosphere in any room or area.
 If you want a more eerie effect, consider using the machine with strobe lights.